YASKAWA Standard Interface Commands

 CALL JOB:MSR_OPEN_SOCKET

-The above example indicates the establishment of a TCP communication between the robot and the inline measurement system.
+In this example, the TCP communication between the robot and the inline measurement system is established.

 Close TCP Communication

-This command closes the TCP communication between the robot and the inline measurement system.
+This command is used to disconnect the TCP communication between the robot and the inline measurement system.

-After you receive the result of the Mech-MSR project, you can call this command to disconnect the communication, and then store the result in the specified variables.
-If the communication is not closed for a long time, an error that indicates that communication was abnormally closed may be returned for robot programs.
+After receiving the result from the Mech-MSR project, the user can call this command to close the connection and then store the result in the specified variable.
+If the connection remains open for a long time, the robot program may trigger an abnormal connection closure error.

 MSR_CLOSE_SOCKET